 You don't have to exercise to help your heart.
 Sure, exercise will probably make your heart last longer, but it's not the only thing you can do to avoid the biggest complication of diabetes.

+A few months ago I told Abhijeet Mhapsekar, who programs mendosa.com, about walking on a treadmill while he worked to help his bad back.
+My programmer actually did get a treadmill with his computer mounted over his desk.
 When Abhiheet was considering a treadmill desk, I told him that I wouldn't get one unless he did.
 Now the ball is in my court.
 And in yours.